 2. Let People Know It’s Protected

-Despite it no longer being a necessity, it is generally a good idea for you to include a copyright notice with your work.
+Despite it no longer being necessary, it is generally a good idea to include a copyright notice with your work.

-Basically, a copyright notice is a reminder that your content is protected under the copyright law against plagiarism.
-It is a reminder that no one is allowed to reproduce, store or distribute it.
+A copyright notice is a reminder that your content is protected under the copyright law against plagiarism.
+It is a reminder that no one can reproduce, store or distribute it.

 A valid copyright notice must contain the following.